-1. Deferment of Payment of Fees Deferments may be granted for a short period, usually one month, without the imposition of a late fee penalty, provided the deferment is requested prior to the due date for fee payments.
+1. Determent of Payment of Fees Determents may be granted for a short period, usually one month, without the imposition of a late fee penalty, provided the determent is requested prior to the due date for fee payments.

-Short Term Cash Loans Donations from the Students' Union, the University Union and other sources have made funds available for urgent cash loans not exceeding \$100.
+2. Short Term Cash Loans Donations from the Students' Union, the University Union and other sources have made funds available for urgent cash loans not exceeding \$100.
 These loans are normally repayable within one month.

-Early in 1973 the Commonwealth Government made funds available to the University to provide loans to students in financial difficulty.
+3. Early in 1973 the Commonwealth Government made funds available to the University to provide loans to students in financial difficulty.
 The loans are to provide for living allowances and other approved expenses associated with attendance at University.
 Repayment usually commences after graduation or upon withdrawal from the course.
 Students are required to enter into a formal agreement with the University to repay the loan.
+The University is unable to provide from the fund amounts large enough for all or even a major part of the living expenses of a student.

-From the same source students who are in extremely difficult financial circumstances may apply for assistance by way of a non-repayable grant.
+From the same source, students who are in extremely difficult financial circumstances may apply for assistance by way of a non-repayable grant.
 In order to qualify for a grant a student must generally show that the financial difficulty has arisen from exceptional misfortune.
+Grants are rarely made.